 - Don’t open or repair the laser

-In amongst them, I see hints of 2 possible side effects: wrinkles getting worse, or skin getting darker.
+In the user manual warnings and precautions I see hints of 2 possible side effects: wrinkles getting worse, or skin getting darker.

 The manual implies the former could be a result of a more serious underlying condition, so go see a doctor.
 I checked in the US user manual and it shares more on skin darkening.

-It says that if you notice your skin darkening and don’t stop using the Tria Laser it could results in temporary skin darkening.
+It says that if you notice your skin darkening and don’t stop using the Tria laser it could result in temporary skin darkening.
 They go on to share some study data.